Wye College: Wye College

 In 1977, the college appointed Ian Lucas as principal to replace Harry Darling.
 Darling's departure was marked by a farewell above Wye village, on the Crown slope painted in weedkiller for all to see across the Stour Valley.
 Lucas had extensive experience of overseas agriculture and arrived from the University College of North Wales where he had been Professor of Agriculture.
 During his 11 years at Wye student enrollment increased 40%.

 During the early 1980s, Government spending cuts led to a series of mergers between University of London colleges.
-In spite of Wye being amongst the very smallest, and persistent concerns that agriculture was not "a fit subject to study at university", it was spared a merger because of physical isolation outside the capital and the absence of course overlap / potential cost savings with sister London colleges.
+In spite of Wye being among the very smallest, and persistent concerns that agriculture was not "a fit subject to study at university", it was spared a merger because of physical isolation outside the capital and the absence of course overlap / potential cost savings with sister London colleges.

 In 1996, Natural Resources International Ltd was incorporated in partnership with Imperial College, and the universities of Edinburgh and Greenwich, to take over overseas development training and consulting services formerly provided by the Government's Overseas Development Agency Natural Resources Institute.
 Turnover in the first year was £25.9 million rising to £26.8 million by the time of the college's merger with Imperial College.
 Clients included the Department for International Development, World Bank, European Union, African Development Bank, Asian Development Bank, and other state and commercial bodies.

 In 1997 the Kempe Centre, named for Cardinal John Kempe, was opened by Princess Anne at the junction of Olantigh and Occupation Roads.
 The learning resource building designed by Nicholas Hare Architects received a RIBA award, with praise for its aesthetic grandeur and environmental efficiency.
 It subsequently formed the nucleus of Wye School.

 Of the £4 million projected cost only £750,000 came from the Higher Education Funding Council for England.
 The college provided £2 million from property sales (including Court Lodge); the Frank Parkinson Agricultural Trust donated £100,000, and £500,000 came from an appeal including sums from the Wolfson Foundation, Westminster foundations and individual alumni.
 The remainder was funded by commercial loans.

 According to Imperial College's account of the "World Class Merger" in 2000, Wye College had students enrolled from 50 countries; 477 undergraduates; 259 postgraduates, and 200 on short courses.
 The growing External Programme had registered 975 mid-career professionals from 120 countries.